AtsukoRuo/note/计算机科学理论/数据库/ER Model.md

 Consider a many-to-one relationship set AB from entity set A to entity set B. Suppose further that the participation of A in the relationship is total;  Then we can combine the schemas A and AB to form a single schema consisting of the union of attributes of both schemas.

+We can combine schemas even if the participation is partial by using null values.

 In the case of one-to-one relationships, the relation schema for the relationship set can be combined with the schemas for either of the entity sets.

-We can combine schemas even if the participation is partial by using null values.

-在合并时，外键和主键一并合并。